abarichello/bfheroesFesl/README.md

 ===========================================================================================================================
 # FESL PROTOCOL
-This explains the Protocol for gameClient.exe / gameServer.exe ==> MasterServer(Fesl Server for Login) and Theater Server for gameplay
+This explains the Protocol for gameClient.exe/gameServer.exe => MasterServer(Fesl Login)Theater Server for gameplay

 ## Overview
-Battlefield Heroes uses a network communication protocol similar to many other online games, named GameSpy EA games had it's own version also used in famous titles, such as Battlefield2/Battlefield2142.
-Need For Speed , and others.
+Battlefield Heroes uses a network protocol similar to many other online games, named GameSpy. it's also used in  other titles, such as BF2/BF2142.
+Need For Speed, and more.

-The general  consists of the following components:
+It works basically as :
-1. gameClient.exe: the front-end gameClient - for Production mode that runs on the player's computer.
+1. gameClient.exe: the front-end gameClient(BFHeroes.exe) - for Production mode that runs on the player's computer.
 Consists mainly of a graphical userinterface and some game-logic.

 2. gameServer.exe: the server that acts as a central game coordinator for the players in a match.
-Consists mainly of game logic and connections to game clients.
+And hosts the game shared area.

 3.FESL Login Server.
 A  login System.
-Used mostly for authentication for account and Stats retrieving for the player.
+Used mostly for authentication/account and Stats retrieving.
 We don't know the meaning of FESL, probably front end socket-lawyer?

 4. Theater Server: Another back-end server that stores player and server data and responsible for other functions like: match-making/ranking/leveling up/server bookmarks.
-This server provides persistance in between matches.
+This server provides a sync with the gameClient to gameServer.

-5. "Magma server": an HTTP API , used for the login,validation and for the web_token(sessionId),& more game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML
+5. "Magma": an HTTP API , used for login,validation and for the web_token(sessionId),& more game requests(Store,Entitlements,FriendSystem ,ServerBookmark), the reponse is parsed as XML.

-## Master server overview
-The MASTER server has 3 components:(Note ,in this Code FESL and UDP are together , but you can make your own code and separate TCP from UDP.
-Magma Server already work as Standalone

-2. 1 UDP Server Interface: a message based server that handles querying, joining, leaving, ...
-For Both gameServer(BFHeroes_w32ded.exe) and gameClient(BFHeroes.exe)

 ## TLS
-On Start, both the game client and the game server will first connect to the FESL server(Which works like a Login).
+On Start, both the game client and the game server will first connect to the FESL server(working as a Login).
 The address of the FESL server is inside the game client/server exe HEX.

 ===changing it with an Hex editor==